-The winners of the Sweet Sixteen will compete in the Elite Eight, another name for the divisional finals, and the winners of these games will that compete in the 'Final Four'.
+The winners of the Sweet Sixteen will compete in the Elite Eight, another name for the divisional finals, and the winners of these games will compete in the 'Final Four'.

 The winner of March Madness is the last team standing.

 The 32 Division I conferences all receive an automatic bid for March Madness, while the remaining 36 teams all need to earn their places via the selection committee that convenes on Selection Sunday.

 This is the day that everyone waits for.
 The Selection Committee (a 10-member NCAA men's Division I Basketball Committee) are responsible for selecting, seeding and bracketing the field for the NCAA Tournament, and this year's Selection Sunday is March 14.

 March Madness Betting

 Just because it's called March Madness doesn't mean you have to wait until March to make your bets.
 Wagers can be placed all year round using March Madness betting odds, and the best option in the months leading up to the big tournament is the future betting lines.

 Future Betting on March Madness

 Future bets for March Madness focus mainly on the overall winner of the tournament.

-So, if you're following the NCAA closely and you can see that one of the top teams is buidling nicely, you should definitely look at placing a wager.
+So, if you're following the NCAA closely and you can see that one of the top teams is building nicely, you should definitely look at placing a wager.